web-platform-tests/rfcs/rfcs/disable_chrome_stability.md

 flaky, wasting engineering time down the road as they block landing unrelated PRs.
 We currently run stability jobs for Firefox and Chrome, but not when [merging export PRs from their own repositories](https://github.com/web-platform-tests/wpt/issues/29737).
-The reason is that browser engineers usually have better tools in their internal CI to deal with flaky tests, so if they were to introduce flakiness for their browser runs, it would be caught and fixed downstream.
+The reason is that browser engineers usually have better tools or processes in their internal CI to deal with flaky tests, so if they were to introduce flakiness for their browser runs, it would be caught and fixed downstream.